jackyzha0/quartz/content/notes/the brain is a network of ideas.md

 date: 2022-04-05
 notetype: feed
 ---
-Our work through a network of neurons and these connections are strengthened based on the use which is why [[if you dont use it, you lose it]].
+Our work through a network of neurons and these connections are strengthened based on the use which is why [[notes/if you dont use it, you lose it]].

 ---
 ```